211th Rifle Division: Zhitomir–Berdichev and Proskurov-Chernivtsi Offensives

 Vatutin's counteroffensive finally began on December 24 but initially only involved the 1st Guards and the 1st Tank Armies.
 It soon expanded to include the 38th Army, which was facing the German XIII Army Corps north of Zhytomyr.
-By December 30 the 4th Panzer Army's front was breaking apart and a 58km-wide gap had opened between it and XIII Corps; the following day Zhytomyr was liberated for the second time.
+By December 30 the 4th Panzer Army's front was breaking apart and a 58 km-wide gap had opened between it and XIII Corps; the following day Zhytomyr was liberated for the second time.
 On January 4, 1944, that Corps, attempting to hold at and northwest of Berdychiv, reported that it was falling apart, and that city fell a few days later.
 By the end of the month the lines had stabilized north of Vinnytsia.
 On January 16 General Makhlinovskii was removed from command of the 211th due to dereliction of duty and transferred to deputy command of the 107th Rifle Division; he was replaced by Maj.
 Gen. Nikolai Alekseevich Kichaev.
 Within months Makhlinovskii commanded the 340th Rifle Division but was hospitalized in September.
 He retired from the Army in 1946 due to ill health and died in 1950.

 The offensive was renewed on March 4.
 During February the division had been reassigned to 101st Rifle Corps with the 70th Guards and 241st Rifle Divisions.
 38th Army was on the left (south) flank of the Front and its initial objective was Vinnytsia, after which it was to continued to advance southwest toward Zhmerynka, which had been designated as a Festung (fortress) by Hitler.
 The former was liberated on March 20 and three days later the 211th was recognized for its role with the award of the Order of the Red Banner.
 On March 28 General Kichaev was seriously wounded and hospitalized.
 He never held another command at the front and died at Leningrad in October 1972.
 He was replaced by Col. Grigorii Matveevich Kochenov, but this officer was in turn replaced on April 26 by Colonel Tomilovskii.
 Two months later he left the 211th and returned to the 8th Rifle Division as deputy commander, being replaced by Lt.
 Col. Ivan Pavlovich Elin.
 On September 29 Tomilovskii again took over the division and led it until it was disbanded.